Kennebec Land Trust

 KENNEBEC LAND TRUST SUMMER INTERNSHIP

-2015 KLT Ronald Joseph Summer Internship
+2024 KLT Ronald Joseph Summer Internship

 The Kennebec Land Trust (KLT) is seeking summer interns to work on trail maintenance and construction, land conservation projects, invasive plant control, educational programming, and general office work such as writing press releases and sending out mailings.
-Interns will also support KLT’s Land Trust Alliance Accreditation application.
-Interested applicants should be willing to learn basic plant identification skills, be able to perform physically demanding field work, be comfortable multi-tasking in the office, and have an interest in land conservation.

 Students’ studies have the potential to enhance KLT’s educational offerings, and to inform property management plans and our Strategic Conservation Plan.

-Rate of pay: KLT will provide a modest stipend.
-Interns and students conducting independent research projects are encouraged to apply for grant funding or work study funds from their college or university to compensate their time with KLT.
-KLT will provide mileage at IRS rate for summer interns.
-Rustic housing opportunities are available.
+Interns and students conducting independent research projects are encouraged to apply for grant funding or work study funds from their college or university to help compensate their time with KLT.
+KLT will provide mileage at the IRS rate for summer interns.

 Qualifications: